 We recommend wearing comfortable, weather-appropriate clothing that doesn’t matter too much if it gets muddy or wet, layers are a good idea and it is always best to bring a change of clothes, just in case (including socks!)
 Trainers or shoes with a good grip and that covers the whole foot are best, wellies or sandals are not suitable.
 Waterproof raincoats for wet weather, sun hat and sun cream for hot weather.
 Water bottle – we will ensure lots of breaks throughout the day to make sure this is filled up.
 Please make sure all items have your child’s name clearly printed inside.
 There is no need to bring any electrical items or items of high worth – it is likely that you won’t get time to use them and we would hate for anything to get broken or lost!

 Yes!
-Lunch will be provided for our Easter 2021 day camps.
+Lunch is included for our Easter 2021 day camps.